Why are many businesses instilling a DevOps culture into their organization?: Results, Findings, and Discussion

 \begin{itemize}

-\item The expected result R01 \textit{``Faster time-to-market''} is a mirror of the problem P01 \textit{``Too much time to for releasing''}, which in turn is associated with P02 \textit{``Problems when releasing new versions''}, as is shown in Figure~\ref{fig:figure7} by querying data in Atlas.ti.
-Figure~\ref{fig:figure7} shows the code-document table for the query P01 AND P02 AND R01.
+\item The expected result R01 \textit{``Faster time-to-market''} is a mirror of the problem P01 \textit{``Too much time for releasing''}, which in turn is associated with P02 \textit{``Problems when releasing new versions''}, as is shown in Figure~\ref{fig:figure7} by querying data in Atlas.ti.
+Figure~\ref{fig:figure7} shows the code-document table for query P01 AND P02 AND R01.
 Although the table does not show the 30 cases, the resulting co-occurrence is 9.

-\item The problem P01 is due to the problems P06 \textit{``Organizational and cultural silos''} and P07 \textit{``Lack of collaboration between Dev \& Ops''} and the expected results when these problems are addressed are those embodied in R04 \textit{``Improve team effectiveness and satisfaction''}.
+\item The excessive time spent for releasing may be due to the problems P06 \textit{``Organizational and cultural silos''} and P07 \textit{``Lack of collaboration between Dev \& Ops''}, and the expected results when these problems are addressed are those embodied in R04 \textit{``Improve team effectiveness and satisfaction''}.

-\item The problem P01 is due to the problems P03 \textit{``Too much time spent on setting up environments''} and P09 \textit{``Lack of standardization and automation''} and the expected results when these problems are addressed are those embodied in R03 \textit{``Improve process productivity''}.
+\item The excessive time spent for releasing may also be due to the problems P03 \textit{``Too much time spent on setting up environments''} and P09 \textit{``Lack of standardization and automation''}, and the expected results when these problems are addressed are those embodied in R03 \textit{``Improve process productivity''}.

-\item The problem P02 is mainly due to the problems P06 and P07.
+\item Problems when releasing new versions may be mainly due to the problems P06 \textit{``Organizational and cultural silos''} and P07 \textit{``Lack of collaboration between Dev \& Ops''}.
 The organizational and cultural silos, and specifically the problem described by the code P06c \textit{``Information and knowledge silos''}, match R04c \textit{``Improve team collaboration $\&$ communication''}.